gitlabhq/gitlabhq/doc/ci/yaml/README.md

-Manual actions are considered to be write actions, so permissions for [protected branches](../../user/project/protected_branches.md) are used when user wants to trigger an action.
-In other words, in order to trigger a manual action assigned to a branch that the pipeline is running for, user needs to have ability to merge to this branch.
+Manual actions are considered to be write actions, so permissions for [protected branches](../../user/project/protected_branches.md) are used when a user wants to trigger an action.
+In other words, in order to trigger a manual action assigned to a branch that the pipeline is running for, the user needs to have the ability to merge to this branch.

 ### `when:delayed`